-Students enrolled in classes at Michigan State University in the Department of Art, Art History, and Design are invited to submit work from their studio art classes to the 2018 Undergraduate Exhibition held at (SCENE) Metrospace Gallery in East Lansing, MI.
+Students enrolled in classes at Michigan State University in the Department of Art, Art History, and Design are invited to submit work from their studio art, graphic design, and apparel & textile design classes to the 2019 Undergraduate Exhibition held at (SCENE) Metrospace Gallery in East Lansing, MI.

-Work(s) must be created in non-foundation level studio art course taken in the department during the summer 2017, Fall 2017, and Spring 2018 semesters.
-Awards will be given in the following areas: Ceramics, Comics Art & Graphic Novels, Drawing, Electronic Art + Intermedia, Graphic Design, Photography, Painting, Printmaking, and Sculpture.
+Work(s) must be created in non-foundation level studio art course taken in the department during the summer 2018, Fall 2018, and Spring 2019 semesters.
+Awards will be given in the following areas: Apparel & Textile Design, Ceramics, Comics Art & Graphic Novels, Drawing, Electronic Art + Intermedia, Graphic Design, Photography, Painting, Printmaking, and Sculpture.

 (SCENE) Metrospace was founded by the City of East Lansing in 2004, and continues to be operated by the Department of Art, Art History, and Design at Michigan State University.
 Located in downtown East Lansing, it was founded in 2004 as a response to the “Cool Cities” initiative set forth by former Governor Granholm.
 (SCENE) Metrospace has maintained a diverse range of visual art exhibitions, musical performances, and other forms of expression since it’s opening.
 In 2015 the City of East Lansing and Michigan State University joined forces to program and operate the space.

-Work must be submitted via email to firstname.lastname@example.org no later than midnight on Wednesday, February 21, 2018.
+Work must be submitted no later than midnight on Monday, March 11, 2019 at 5pm.

 Please click here for detailed instructions.

 Alison Wong, Director of the Wasserman Projects